multitudes/42-miniRT/README.md

 It is a group project.
 The team is composed of two students.

 ## A ray
 A ray is a line that starts at a point and goes in a particular direction.
-The equation for a line in 2D or 3D is essencially the same considering a Point A and a Direction b.
+The equation for a line in 2D or 3D is essencially the same.
+considering a Point A and a Direction b the line is a typical stepping function.
+$$
-$$ P(t) = A + tb $$
+P(t) = A + tb
+$$
 Where:
 t is a scalar param tipically representing time.
 So I have on my line a point A and a direction b, I can move along the line by changing the value of t and get P.
 If A and P are points in 3D space, then I have automatially a 3D line which can also be expressed like this: